AmirrezaFarnamTaheri/MassConfigMerger/README.md

   * `--top-n N` - keep only the best `N` configs after sorting.
   * `--tls-fragment TEXT` - only keep configs containing this TLS fragment.
   * `--include-protocols LIST` - comma-separated protocols to include (e.g. `VLESS,Reality`).
-  * `--exclude-protocols LIST` - comma-separated protocols to exclude.
+  * `--exclude-protocols LIST` - protocols to drop.
+By default `OTHER` is excluded; pass an empty string to keep everything.
   * `--resume FILE` - load a previous output file before fetching new sources.
   * `--output-dir DIR` - specify where output files are stored.
   * `--test-timeout SEC` - adjust connection test timeout.